josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🌍_Global_Powers/🎯_what_was_bds_supposed_to_do.md

 Before asking whether a campaign worked, it is worth remembering what it was trying to do.

-Boycott, divestment and sanctions are frequently metabolised in public discussion as punishment:
+Boycott, divestment and sanctions are frequently metabolised in public discussion as:

 > *You have done something bad, therefore we will make you suffer.*

-That is not a very useful account of the underlying mechanism.
+That framing loses the mechanism.

-The Palestinian civil-society BDS call issued in 2005 explicitly sought sustained international pressure until specified political and legal conditions changed.
-It drew directly on the precedent of international pressure against apartheid South Africa and framed boycott, divestment and sanctions as tools for changing the conditions under which continued occupation and denial of Palestinian rights remained politically and economically sustainable.

-In other words:

-**the point was supposed to be behavioural change.**

-Not punishment as an end in itself.

-That distinction matters.
+The more useful model is:

+> **conduct considered harmful continues → participation in that conduct becomes materially costlier → incentives change → behaviour becomes less attractive to continue.**

+The target is not suffering.

+The target is **behaviour**.

 ---

 ## 🎯 Start With The Desired Outcome

-The simplest model is:

 ```mermaid
 flowchart LR